Updated March 2017

 Based in Seattle, Washington, Outdoor Research understands what it means to tackle mountain objectives in the rain.
 Whether you're plodding to the summits of Mt.
 Rainier or Mt.
 Baker, or searching for powder in the North Cascades, the threat of rain is a constant.
 The Outdoor Research Furio

 jacket is the most versatile model in this review, keeping you comfortable on windswept summits and in soaking rain during the approach bushwack.
 It features a mix of both three-layer (hood, shoulders, arms) and two-layer (back, front) Gore-Tex membranes designed to minimize weight and maximize protection.
+Since we originally reviewed this jacket, the construction materials are updated to be slightly more durable, weatherproof and comfortable (you can find more info about this upgrade in the main review).
+You'll also notice that OR made some small cosmetic changes to the chest zippers and color blocking design lines.
 Like the Outdoor Research Foray

 Read full review: Outdoor Research Furio